 Thursday, July 15, 2010

 Minions of Laughs...

 I have strong objections to this 3-D craze unleashed by Avatar.
-It appears that film-makers now believe that audiences WANT to have things thrust in their face.
-I also object to specific scenes being included MERELY because the film will be in 3-D.
+It appears that filmmakers now believe that audiences want to have things thrust in their face.
+I also object to specific scenes being included merely because the film will be in 3-D.

 Gru (Steve Carrell) is a super-villain who has fallen on hard times, not just financially but career-wise.
 His efforts to steal various landmarks haven't met with the greatest success, especially given that the new kid in town, Vector (Jason Segel), has nabbed one of the Pyramids.
-Gru, aided in his nefarious deeds by his Q, Dr. Nefario (Russell Brand) and his minions (those things that look like Twinkies), has hit upon the ultimate in evil-ness: they shall steal The Moon.
+Gru, aided in his nefarious deeds by his Q, Dr. Nefario (Russell Brand) and his minions (those things that look like Twinkies), has hit upon the ultimate in evilness: they shall steal The Moon.

 She was adorable, and so was the movie.
 The animation isn't the most remarkable, but Despicable Me goes to great lengths to add excellent detail in scenes.
-Take when we first enter Gru's home, for example: a suburban home all in black that dwarves his neighbors.
-In his living room we have a panda rug and a rhinocerous chair.
+Take when we first enter Gru's home, for example: a suburban home all in black that dwarfs his neighbors.
+In his living room we have a panda rug and a rhinoceros chair.
 When Gru gets inside Vector's lair (which itself has the detail of a suspiciously pyramid-shaped building painted blue next to it), the robot cookies have military helmets and caps...yes, I said robot cookies.
 Directors Pierre Coffin and Chris Renaud were wise in putting in those details that might go unnoticed but that add a strong touch of realism in the world Gru lives in (though, with a scarf and a jacket, I did wonder if Gru was wildly overdressed for what appeared to be summer).